 Because Omega was there for her when she needed it most, Sandy wants to ensure Omega will be there for others.
 When she received an unexpected inheritance, she contacted Omega to learn more about giving.
 It was easier than she thought.
 With guidance from her attorney and a few conversations with our development department, Sandy named Omega as a beneficiary of her estate.
 Through the Morrison Family Scholarship Fund, Sandy will touch the future and help others access Omega when they too need it most.

 By making a testamentary gift, Sandy joined a number of others in The Sanctuary Circle, which recognizes and celebrates those who have chosen to support Omega by creating a lasting legacy in their will or other gift-planning vehicle.
 Members of The Sanctuary Circle help shape Omega’s future and inspire others to join in “awakening the best in the human spirit” through their generous planning and support.

-If you would like information on how to make your own planned gift to Omega, please contact development director Veronica Fitzgerald at veronicaf@eOmega.org or call 845.266.4444, ext.
+If you would like information on how to make your own planned gift to Omega, please contact Veronica Fitzgerald, Omega Chief Development Officer, at veronicaf@eOmega.org or call 845.266.4444, ext.
 402. If you have already named Omega in your bequest plans, please contact us so we can celebrate and recognize you for making such a heartfelt gift.

 Speaking of the Future

 Saskia Shakin, a professional public speaking coach, author of More Than Words Can Say: The Making of Inspired Speakers, and long-term Omega participant, understands well the value of effective communication.
 Saskia’s desire to share those skills with others helped lead her to an important and personal decision about her own philanthropy and the impact it will allow her to have on future generations of Omega participants.